ltiao/ltiao.github.io.nikola/about.rst

    :align: right
    :class: img-circle

 Hi.
 My name is Louis.
-I am a lifelong student of Computer Science and Mathematics and an aspiring researcher.
+I am a lifelong student and aspiring researcher of Computer Science and Mathematics.

 I recently graduated with First-class Honours in Computer Science from the `University of New South Wales`_, where I minored in Mathematics and concentrated on Algorithm Design and Analysis, Theoretical Computer Science, Artificial Intelligence and Machine Learning.

-I am currently a Software Engineer at `NICTA`_ on the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a team of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.
+I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team, and the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a team of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.

-In my spare time, if I am not working on one of my many incomplete side projects, you'll either find me at the gym shooting hoops, or at home trying to grasp the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.
+In my spare time, if I am not working on one of my many incomplete side projects or reading on my Kindle or, you'll either find me shooting hoops at the gym, or at home studying the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.

 .. _`BDKD (Big Data and Knowledge Discovery)`: http://www.sief.org.au/FundingActivities/RP/BigData.html
 .. _`University of New South Wales`: http://www.cse.unsw.edu.au